ParthaPRay/Bookdown/README.md

 # Bookdown
-The bookdown package is an open-source R package that facilitates writing books and long-form articles/reports with R Markdown

 The bookdown package is an open-source R package that facilitates writing books and long-form articles/reports with R Markdown.
 Features include:

 * Generate printer-ready books and ebooks from R Markdown documents.